cloudigrade/cloudigrade/README.rst

 .. code-block:: bash

+    # When deploying cloudigrade make sure you have AWS_ACCESS_KEY_ID and
+    # AWS_SECRET_ACCESS_KEY set in your environment or the deployment will fail
     make oc-up-all

 This will create the **ImageStream** to track **PostgreSQL:9.6**, create the templates for **RabbitMQ** and **cloudigrade**, and finally use the templates to create all the objects necessary to deploy **cloudigrade** and the supporting services.
 There is a chance that the deployment for **cloudigrade** will fail due to the db not being ready before the mid-deployment hook pod is being run.
 Simply run the following command to trigger a redemployment for **cloudigrade**: